 The whole "war against adult tyranny" thing is one of rebellion against a dystopiaIf you think about it, the Adults seem to have sturdier, slightly more advanced technology.
 They've restricted access to basic sources of information ("PG-13 and up") and have required licenses for cars, passports for travel, money for trade, ID cards for all of the above and parental permission for many things that don't fall into that category.
 What little access Kids have to these kinds of technology is either built from Adult trash or borrowed from Adults, and vastly inferior for the latter.
 Bikes can't compete with cars, pocket change won't buy you much and the closest they'd have to ID are library cards, which are only good to actually ID them and aren't valid as licenses or passports.
 Even if they could (they actually probably can) fake the money, ID, licenses, etc., their very appearance makes it easy to pick out a Kid trying to get invalid access to Adult technology or privileges.
 Sound familiar?

 The WMG about "Earth is currently infected with the adulthood disease"?
 It's deeper than that.On Earth, the KND just fight Adults and Teenageers mostly.
 The GKND's enemies, however, are never shown.
 Perhaps an alien race that abhors children?
 And you would think the KND would mention the "disease" more than once unless it was vital to keep it secret.
 Why?
 Here's the theory.
 In space, there is a horrifying Hive Mind race that has four stomachs and hates kids.
 They produce a viral agent that causes aging.
 One that can be replicated.
 And concentrated to accelerate the process.
 The aliens can't achieve the technology for the process themselves as they have no hands (yet they have flying saucers, but then again this is the KND universe so practically anything goes).
 So they do it slowly, then let the adults do it faster when their increased brain power allows them the technology to do so.
 So what's the substance?
 Who are the aliens?
-First, take note that kids hate vegetables.
-And liver.
-And pretty much anything else that tastes funny.
+First, take note that kids hate vegetables, liver, and pretty much anything else that tastes funny.
 The viral agent has to be ingested to take effect.
 What is least like sugary foods yet tastes like them with the right additives that kids eat on a regular basis?
 What substance of that description is also recommended by doctors and dentists, and which parents make their kids consume, sweet additives or not?
-Any run through the KND's acronym thingy (forgot the name) would probably bring up the following result...
-Mutagen Initiates Little Kids Now it starts to fall into place.
+What could it be?
+Any run through the KND's L.U.N.C.H.B.O.K.S. would probably bring up the following result...
+Mutagen Initiates Little Kids Now the pieces start to fall right into place.
 Chocolate milk.
 Milk chocolate.
 Bowls of sugary cereal.
 Ice cream.
 Even grilled cheese or buttered popcorn.
 And the aliens?
 You have just discovered the nature of the sinister Bovoids, ruled over by the diabolical Queen Cow.
 The "abductions" in farmers fields are just a cover.
 Soon the Bovoids will attempt to invade Earth, and only the KND will stand between them and conquest!

 Number 4: Kuki, you're not gonna marry that dork, are ya'?